-- the redesigning of the organization of transaction handling, inspired by the principle of the product control model1 with the aim of reinforcing the integration and cross-departmental cooperation of key procedures relating to the processing and accounting treatment of transactions; - the creation of an inter-departmental body responsible for trading security whose assignment will consist, notably, of ensuring the quality of all control measures as a whole, both in terms of design and day-to-day functioning.
-Within this department, one team will be particularly dedicated to the prevention of fraud; - significant investments in security for information technology, both in terms of securing applications and technical infrastructure and in the management of accounts and authorizations, reinforced authentication systems and detection of anomalies; - a campaign to raise staff consciousness, focused on a more formal definition of the roles and responsibilities of each person, in addition to training programs on the subject of fraud prevention and rogue trading. - 17.
+- a campaign to raise staff consciousness, focused on a more formal definition of the roles and responsibilities of each person, in addition to training programs on the subject of fraud prevention and roque trading. - 17.
 These projects, which have already been launched, will for the most part be completed during the first half of 2009, although investment in information technology will continue into 2010. - 18.
 These two aspects of SG CIB's response to the lessons learned from the fraud today require the work of nearly 200 persons and represent an investment that will be in excess of EUR 100 million over two years. - 19.
 The PwC report highlights the mobilization of SG CIB and the Group in order to launch the major program of change and reform described above, which aims to establish a balance between the urgent need to improve the robustness of the system of internal controls and the progressive implementation of new organizational or governance structures providing SG CIB with the inter-departmental coordination, responsiveness and adaptability necessary for its activities.
 The relevance of these projects is reinforced by the inclusion of workstreams dealing with weaknesses which already existed within the organization in the area of information technology security, suspense items, unreconciled transactions and operations carried out manually.
 In addition to these projects, a project for changing attitudes is underway, with a view to reestablishing a better balance between Front Offices and support and control services, strengthened by the provision of greater resources, improved independence and authority.